 Art classes at all levels provide students with a creative environment and encourage a desire to explore the history of art and the spiritual influences reflected through art.
 Middle schoolers study African masks, creating their own in terra cotta and researching the spirituality behind the mask art.

-The high school visual art program offers additional mediums for students, and allows students to focus on one area of visual arts.
-High school art course include:
+The high school visual arts program offers additional media for students and allows students to focus on one area of visual arts.

 - 2D/3D classes